 Getting Married at the Priest House Hotel in Derbyshire

-Lizzie and Mark contacted me back in January and asked if I’d look after their Priest House Hotel wedding photography.
+Lizzie and Mark contacted me back in January and asked if I’d be their Priest House wedding photographer.
 The hotel is set in a fantastic location, nestled against the banks of the River Trent in Derbyshire.
 If you’re looking for a venue with a backdrop of beautiful countryside, this definitely has it.

 I arrived early and after taking a few moments just to admire the view I entered the hotel and soon found Mark and his groomsmen with a box of buttonholes and a tub of what appeared to be the bluntest pins in the world.
 What followed was a steady stream of bent pins and colourful language.
 They got there in the end though.
 So I went up to Lizzie’s room to capture some of the bridal prep.

 With two hairdressers and a make-up artist, the room was a hive of activity even before you added Lizzie’s bridesmaid and friends into the mix.
 Still, I much prefer a busy and lively hotel room to a quiet one.
 Once Lizzie had her dress on it was time for her dad to see her and it was a wonderfully emotional moment.
 It’s maybe one of my favourite moments of the wedding morning.
 I left Lizzie with her little entourage to gather themselves and made my way to the ceremony room to get myself into position.